 - Select the Custom Tileset option.

-- In the Vector Tile Url Level 2 field, paste the map ID of the tileset.
-The map ID in this field must always be preceded by
+- In the Vector Tile URL Level 2 field, paste the tileset ID.
+The tileset ID in this field must always be preceded by

 - In the Source Layer Name Level 2 field, paste the layer's name.